daranzolin/daranzolin.github.io/_posts/2019-03-29-twitter-identities.markdown

 {% endhighlight %}

+Is the difference statistically significant?
+There is a difference in proportions, but is our sample too small?
-Second, let's do some randomization testing to generate a distribution of differences in proportions:
+To find out, let's do some randomization testing and generate a distribution of differences in proportions:

 {% highlight r %}